buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 There is nothing hidden that will not be revealed, nor secret that will not be known.
 (Luke, 12, 1-7)

 The guardian Patron.
-Many see in Atherim's generous bosom a sign of voluptuousness and passion.
+Many see in Atherim' \*\*s generous bosom a sign of voluptuousness and passion.
 They are enchanted by her voluptuous beauty and do not see the crystal eyes that instill fear in anyone who even thinks about approaching her.

 Atherim is the guardian of dreams and hopes, the one to whom to entrust, as to a mother, desires.
 She is the Patron of Children, Secrets, and Midwives.